 Collar and lead

 Maddie still has her original collar and lead which is not made from natural fibres but they are not at the end of their life and won’t be for a long time.
-I’ve not seen collars and leads made from natural material, but another option would be to find something second hand or upcycle materials into a lead or collar.
+Here are some collars made from hemp and cork, but another option would be to find something second hand or to upcycle materials into a lead or collar.